postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 Postman displays network information when your API returns a response.
 Hover over the network icon <img alt="Network information icon" src="https://assets.postman.com/postman-docs/icon-uptime-globe.jpg#icon" width="14px"> to get the local and remote IP addresses for the request you sent.

 When you make an `https` request, the network icon includes a padlock.
-When you hover over the icon, the network information will show additional information including [certificate verification](/docs/sending-requests/certificates/) details.
+When you hover over the icon, the network information will show more information including [certificate verification](/docs/sending-requests/certificates/) details.

 <img alt="Hover over the network icon for network information" src="https://assets.postman.com/postman-docs/https-network-info-response.jpg" width="300px"/>